noaa-oar-arl/FV3GFS-AQM/README.md

 | ```parm/```       | Contains model configuration and namelist templates.|
 | ```doc/```        | Workspace for documentation. |

+Modified branch to account for in-canopy effects on composition/weather

 # Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is provided